'I'm full because of what the house stands for' | Central Texas nonprofit invites family into their first home

 Front Steps Executive Director Sheila Joseph said it's a sight she's been waiting for.

 "I can see them finding their little spots in the house.
-I saw the little boy on the bench in the main bedroom," said Joseph.
+I saw the little boy on the bench in the main bedroom," Joseph said.

-For the family that's moving into the home, that fresh start comes with a sense of security, allowing them to build new memories in this home for months to come.
+For the family that's moving into the home, the fresh start comes with a sense of security, allowing them to build new memories in this home for months to come.

-"Me siento súper bien y muy contenta y muy agradecida con ellas," said Herrera.
+"Me siento súper bien y muy contenta y muy agradecida con ellas," Herrera said.

 TRANSLATION